katieenns/Dream-Team/README.md

 https://github.com/katieenns/Dream-Team/blob/main/Burn%20Chart.png

 ### Mileston 1.0 working code
 Refer to ["How to run the application"](https://github.com/katieenns/Dream-Team/blob/main/README.md#steps-to-run-the-application) section of this readme to run the application.
-Working is udated as of data in this repository,
+Working code is udated as of today in this repository,

 ### Testing Strategies